(Erythema Multiforme Minor; Erythema Multiforme Major)

-- Often start on hands and feet and spread to legs, arm, and face
+- Often start on hands and feet—then spread to legs, arm, and face

 - May have a blister or crust in the center

-- Appears equally on both sides of the body
+- Appear on both sides of the body

-- May develop in one mucus membrane such as the lips, inside the mouth, or the eyes
+- May develop on the lips, eyes, or inside the mouth

 Erythema multiforme major may also cause:

-- Treatment to prevent infections of the lesions
+- Treatment to prevent infections of the skin

-- Apply sunscreen and zinc sulfate solution to the site of the herpes simplex to help prevent relapse.
+- Applying sunscreen and zinc sulfate to the area

 American Academy of Dermatology